TreeGAN: Incorporating Class Hierarchy into Image Generation: Experiments

-The IS and FID scores achieved by these two ablation settings are presented in Table 1-6.
-From these tables, we make the following observations.
-First, TreeGAN achieves higher IS and lower FID than NPC.
-The only difference between TreeGAN and NPC is that TreeGAN uses post constraint while NPC does not.
-This demonstrates the effectiveness of post constraint in incorporating class hierarchy for generating higher-fidelity images.
-Second, NPC achieves higher IS and lower FID than SEG.
-The only difference between NPC and SEG is that NPC learns the embeddings of class hierarchy and the image generator jointly while SEG performs that separately.
-This demonstrates the effectiveness of joint training, where the learning of a class embedding is guided by how well the images in this class are generated.
+Table~\ref{tb:ablation} shows the results for different ablation studies.
+From this table, we make the following observations. \textbf{First}, TreeGAN achieves higher (better) IS and lower (better) FID than No-PC.
+The only difference between TreeGAN and No-PC is that TreeGAN uses post constraint (PC) while No-PC does not.
+This demonstrates the effectiveness of post constraint in incorporating class hierarchy for generating higher-fidelity images. \textbf{Second}, TreeGAN achieves higher (better) IS and lower (better) FID than No-SSR.
+The only difference between TreeGAN and No-SSR is that TreeGAN uses self-supervised regularization during training hierarchical classifiers while No-SSR does not.
+This demonstrates the effectiveness of self-supervised regularization in alleviating overfitting of hierarchical classifiers, which enables image generators to produce more diverse images.
+Regarding alleviating overfitting, please see Table 7 in the supplements for more details. \textbf{Third}, TreeGAN performs better than PBG and GloVe, which demonstrates our proposed LDD-based embedding method is more effective than PBG and GloVe.
+GloVe does not consider class hierarchy, which hence is inferior.
+PBG only considers local and low-order hierarchical relationships between child-parent nodes while our method is able to incorporate long-range hierarchical relationships between any pair of nodes on the tree.
+Hence, our method yields better performance than PBG. \textbf{Fourth}, TreeGAN achieves higher IS and lower FID than SEG.
+The only difference between TreeGAN and SEG is that TreeGAN learns embeddings of class hierarchy and image generator jointly while SEG performs that separately.
+This demonstrates the effectiveness of joint training, where the learning of a class embedding is guided by how well images in this class are generated.